MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase7.md

  3. Log in to your app with your test account that is targeted with both app protection policy and app-based CA policy.
  4. Confirm your app prompts you to install the Company Portal.
  5. Log in again.
  6. Confirm your app prompts you to register your device.
-Follow the prompts. *If your app does not prompt for registration here, confirm that your test device had uninstalled other SDK-enabled apps, Company Portal, and Authenticator first.
+Follow the prompts. *If your app doesn't prompt for registration here, confirm that your test device had uninstalled other SDK-enabled apps, Company Portal, and Authenticator first.
 If this still doesn't prompt, revisit the implementation instructions above.*
- 7. Confirm you are able to access all app data after registering.
+ 7. Confirm you're able to access all app data after registering.

 ### Validating notification receivers
-Skip if you did not implement [Register for notifications from the SDK].
+Skip if you didn't implement [Register for notifications from the SDK].

 Validation steps depend on the type of notifications your app has registered for.
 For all types of notifications, do add logging to ensure that your receiver is properly being invoked.